UBC-CIC/genAI-hackathon-2024/README.md

 ### Submission Guidelines

 - Total 5 minutes (3 min presentation, 2 min Q&A)
+- We recommend talking about your motivation for choosing this project, and its potential impact.
-- **REQUIRED**: To judge the technical details of your solution, you must nclude an architecture diagram (try out draw.io, or any other tool)
+- **REQUIRED**: To judge the technical details of your solution, you must nclude an architecture diagram (try out draw.io, or any other tool).
-- We also recommend talking about your motivation for choosing this project, and its potential impact
+- **DEADLINE**: There is a hard deadline to submit the link to your public GitHub repository in your Discord team channel by 6:00PM.
+Late submissions will lead to disqualification.

 ### Criteria